 Amendments to Rule 23.2.1 concerning a terminology update (Current Rule 23.2.1 was recently amended and renumbered to Rule 23.3, see SOS Tracking # 2024-00369.
 That amendment is expected to be effective on November 14, 2024.
 The amendments to current Rule 23.2.1 will be to Rule 23.3.1 when these rules are effective.):

-23.2.1 The original complaint, notice of initial review, motion to dismiss, an order issued by the Secretary of State’s Office, final agency decision, and any complaint filed by the elections division with a hearing officer will be publicly available at the time the document is provided to the respondent.
+23.2.1 The original complaint, notice of initial review, motion to dismiss, an order issued by the Secretary of State’s Office, final agency decision, and any administrative complaint filed by the elections division with a hearing officer will be publicly available at the time the document is provided to the respondent.

 Amendments to Rule 23.3.1 concerning a terminology update and a reference to 8 CCR 1505-3, Rule 3, for the administrative hearing process (Current Rule 23.3.1 was recently amended and renumbered to Rule 23.4.1, see SOS Tracking # 2024-00369.
 That amendment is expected to be effective on November 14, 2024.
 The amendments to current Rule 23.3.1 will be to Rule 23.4.1 when these rules are effective.):

-23.3.1 After acomplaint has been filed with a hearing officer the elections division may enter into a settlement agreement with the respondent.
+23.3.1 After an administrative complaint has been filed with a hearing officer, under 8 CCR 1505-3, Rule 3, the elections division may enter into a settlement agreement with the respondent.

 Repeal of all Rules within Rule 24, which includes Rules 24.1 through 24.21 and Appendices A and B, due to the inclusion of the standardized administrative hearing process outlines in 8 CCR 1505-3, Rule 3: